 The role has a number of key responsibilities including sitting on the Ministerial Youth Advisory Council, a committee of 16 young people who represent all of the young people from diverse cultural backgrounds.

-“We have an LGBTIQ representative, regional a rural, indigenous, refugees, and it’s equal male and female representation, so it’s very diverse.
+“We have an LGBTIQ representative, regional and rural, indigenous, refugees, and it’s equal male and female representation, so it’s very diverse.
 We debate and advise the minister on any issues that come up.
 We meet on a quarterly basis,” says Castelanelli.

 The role also involves being a Youth Week Committee and Young Peoples’ Planning Committee member, assisting with the planning of Youth Week WA, an annual event occurring in April.